acetim/SHOE-ShoreshEditor/README.md

-(unfinished\abandoned due to notepad++ udl) a simple tui text editor made to work with shoresh language
+(unfinished\abandoned due to notepad++ udl) a simple tui text editor made to work with shoresh language with syntax highlighting